Today marks one year since the Whakaari, White Island eruption that claimed the lives of 22 people.

 To start the commemorations today, Ngāti Awa held a karakia or dawn ceremony at Te Hau o te Rangi, a reserve on the Whakatāne foreshore looking out towards White Island.

-Tears were shed among close to 300 people who attended the ceremony including iwi members, whānau pani (the relations of the deceased) and other members of the community.
+Tears were shed among the close to 200 people who attended the ceremony including iwi members, whānau pani (the relations of the deceased) and other members of the community.

-Ngāti Awa kaumātua led the ceremony reciting prayer from the Hāhi Rangitū (Rangitū Church).
+Ngāti Awa kaumātua led the ceremony reciting prayers from the Hāhi Rangitū (Rangitū Church) while waiata were also sung to support each kaikōrero.

-The service will be attended by Prime Minister Jacinda Ardern, Her Excellency The Rt Hon Dame Patsy Reddy and whānau who lost loved ones during the eruption.
+The service will be attended by Prime Minister Jacinda Ardern, Governor-General Dame Patsy Reddy and whānau who lost loved ones during the eruption.